artshah-coder/go-multithreading/README.md

-## wc linux util implementation using multithreading go concepts
+## wc linux util implementations using multithreading go concepts

 **wcBufChannel.go** - implementation of wc util using a buffered channel